MeryemAk/dRNASeq/README.md

 On Linux, Docker is needed.
 One may choose to install Nextflow (https://www.nextflow.io/docs/latest/getstarted.html) or use the Nextflow container.

 ## Quick start
 1) Make sure that the assembly.nf script and the nextflow.config file are in your home directory.
-The data that will be analysed also needs to be in this folder (for more details on de structure of the input folder, see input parameters).
+The data that will be analysed also needs to be in this folder (for more details on de structure of the input folder, see mandatory parameters).
-2) Pull the Docker image of nextflow from Dockerhub (This is only necesssary the first time the worklfow is used):
+2) Pull the Docker image of nextflow from Dockerhub (This is only necesssary the first time the workflow is used):
 ```
 $ docker pull nextflow:nextflow
 ```